MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/resources.md

 }
 ```

 Like cmdlet syntax, the _keys_ in square brackets are optional.
-The types specify the type of data
+The types specify the data type each
-each key expects.
+key expects.

 To ensure that the `Spooler` service is running: